Dr Michelle Wille

 Dr Wille engages with diverse audiences using a variety of platforms and has a unique ability to break down complex issues to ensure the key messages are understood.
 She has mentored many colleagues and students and provides an important representation for wildlife and disease ecology in human health through her role within the University of Melbourne.

-As a leader in the field of Avian Influenza research and ecology, she is an honorary appointee on the World Health Organisation Collaborating Centre for Reference and Research on Influenza.
+As a leader in the field of avian influenza research and ecology, she is an honorary appointee on the World Health Organisation Collaborating Centre for Reference and Research on Influenza.
 Dr Wille is considered, consultative, collaborative and continues to go above and beyond to the benefit of Australia’s environment and unique wildlife.

 Dr Michelle Wille was nominated by Victoria Grillo from Wildlife Health Australia.